5 Things We Can Learn From Kids on How to Live More I

 Kids have boundless energy.
 They want to be outside, running around all day long.
 Is there any better place in the world for a child than out in nature?
 Whether it’s swimming in a pond, meandering through the woods, or hunting for bugs in the backyard, kids just want to be out there.

 Well, guess what?
 So do adults.
 The only difference is that adults don’t get out there nearly as much as they should.
 We spend too much time inside our cubicles at work, inside our cars shuttling our kids back and forth, and inside our houses on the weekends.
+So, act like a kid and get outside!
+You could even try this challenge if you’re up for it.

 4. Love without Question